-Section 53646(a)(2) states that the treasurer or chief fiscal officer of any other local agency may annually render to his/her legislative body and any oversight committee an investment policy, that the legislative body shall consider at a public meeting.
+Section 53646(a)(2) states that the treasurer or chief fiscal officer of any other local agency may annually render to their legislative body and any oversight committee an investment policy, that the legislative body shall consider at a public meeting.
 This raises questions about whether or not the policy should be adopted officially by the legislative body, and the time during the year that this "consideration" should take place.

-&lt;sup>3 All statutory references are to the California Government Code unless otherwise noted.
+1 All statutory references are to the California Government Code unless otherwise noted.